zibo-zhang-9/ICRA2026-Tendon-Actauted-Continuum-Robot-SVD-Redundancy-Reduction/README.md

 ---

 ## 🚀 Key Contributions & Methodology

 To bridge this gap, buding upon the work of [2], our work introduces a unified mathematical framework using **Singular Value Decomposition (SVD)** integrated with **Cosserat Rod Theory** and Lie groups ($SE(3)$).
 This framework enables a **Dimension Reduction:**, where the redundant, high-dimensional physical tendon tension space is projectively mapped into a minimal, non-redundant, low-dimensional virtual actuation coordinate system.
 In addition, this framework remains compatitble with 3D complex routing paths and 3D trosion.
 It captures 3D complex deformations (bending + twisting), unlocking capabilities where classical methods [1] fail.
 Meanwhile, by eliminating internal tension redundancies during iterative solver steps, the simulation speed is accelerated by approximately **500%**, facilitating real-time closed-loop force/position control.
 Moreover, this framework demonstrated a versatile performance on multi-routing, multi-segment continuum systems.

-Our futur work aims at the developement of a shape control law (for exemple, tip tracking) based on the virtual reduced routing and the segregated static model, and the experimental validation of the developed shape control law.

 ---